Shank4r/NLP-Sentimental-Analysis/README.md

 More information about the module can be found [here](https://github.com/TeddyCr/twitter-sentiment).

 #### Data manipulation
-In order to use the twitter-sentimental module, every tweet from the data collected had to be manipulated as a ```dict``` with the same keys used in twitter-sentimental module.
+In order to use the twitter-sentimental module, every tweet from the data collection had to be manipulated as a ```dict``` with the same keys used in twitter-sentimental module.
 A code block from data manipulation is shown below:

 ```python
 # for every tweet in a list of tweets (one day)